 At Tenato, we take a hands-on approach to competitive intelligence.
 If we can visit sites personally (as with a retail environment), we will.
 In most cases, though, we use online research to reveal what our clients cannot learn on their own.

 You will be surprised to learn of the degree of online research that is publicly available to accurately profile any business or person with an online presence.
 What is unusual about Tenato is that we use information typically reserved simply to drive search rankings and employ it in a new way: to reveal competitor strategy – data such as search traffic, whom is linking to your competitors, what keywords are driving competitor traffic, and more.
 This helps us to effectively determine positioning within an industry and how to achieve it.

 At Tenato, we further compare competitors on a comprehensive set of criteria, which tailored in relation to your industry.
 For example, if your organization were a rig servicing business, an important metric would be how many rig units you have versus your competitors’ fleets, and what the capabilities are of those rig units.
 In any business, there can be a half-dozen or more important comparison points related to the specific offering that are important to its customers.

 We must note that we do not practice corporate espionage; the only competitor information gathered is that which is legitimately available within the public domain.
 Client confidentiality is of paramount importance.

 Once you launch a brand, it is no longer what you say about yourself, it is what your customers are saying about you.
-Like footprints in the snow, comments made through social media are an ever-building bank of data that can shapes your brand’s reputation and how it becomes positioned against competitors.
-Tenato uses ground breaking new tools to a gather these comments from a variety of social media and new sources and sort them in order to assess their sentiment.
+Like footprints in the snow, comments made through social media are an ever-building bank of data that can shape your brand’s reputation and how it becomes positioned against competitors.
+Tenato uses ground-breaking new tools to gather these comments from a variety of social media and news sources, and sort them in order to assess their sentiment.
 Such comments can then be dealt with immediately, analyzed, and used for strategic decision making.